 Harlow Writers

-the friendly writers group
+the friendly writers' workshop

 PETER BATEMAN

-(pen name Peter la Trobe)
+(aka Peter la Trobe)

 Retirement in 2010 finally allowed him to concentrate on creative writing.